railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 All the transactions throughout the day are then entered in this statement.
 When you close the cash till, generally at the end of the day, you must enter the amount found in the cash till in the field  *Final Balance* .
 Then confirm the statement to close the day's cash statement and automatically generate the corresponding accounting entries.

-.. tip::   **Attention**  *Validating the statement*
+.. tip::  Validating the statement

 	Accounting entries are only generated when the statement is confirmed.
-So if the total statement hasn't been approved (that's to say at the end of the day, in the case of petty cash) you shouldn't be surprised if partner payments haven't been deducted from their corresponding account.
+	So if the total statement hasn't been approved (that's to say during the day, in the case of petty cash) you shouldn't be surprised if partner payments haven't been deducted from their corresponding account.

 Manual entry in a journal
 -------------------------